aosabook/500lines/interpreter/interpreter.markdown

 Byterun is a Python interpreter written in Python.
 This may strike you as odd, but it's no more odd than writing a C compiler in C. (Indeed, the widely used C compiler gcc is written in C.) You could write a Python interpreter in almost any language.

 Writing a Python interpreter in Python has both advantages and disadvantages.
 The biggest disadvantage is speed: executing code via Byterun is much slower than executing it in CPython, where the interpreter is written in C and carefully optimized.
 However, Byterun was designed originally as a learning exercise, so speed is not important to us.
 The biggest advantage to using Python is that we can more easily implement *just* the interpreter, and not the rest of the Python run-time, particularly the object system.
 For example, Byterun can fall back to "real" Python when it needs to create a class.
 Another advantage is that Byterun is easy to understand, partly because it's written in a high-level language (Python!) that many people find easy to read.
-(We also exclude interpreter optimizations in Byterun --- once again favoring clarity and simplicity over speed.)
+(We also exclude interpreter optimizations in Byterun&mdash;once again favoring clarity and simplicity over speed.)

 ## Building an Interpreter